Fresh Hop Beer

 Brewing Properties of Fresh Hop Beer

-The functional properties of brewing Fresh Hop Beer beers as descided by the Brewers Association.
-These guidelines reflect, as accurately as possible, historical significance, authenticity or a high profile in the current commercial beer market.
+These are the functional brewing properties of Fresh Hop Beer beers, as descided by the Brewers Association.
+These guidelines reflect, as accurately as possible, the historical significance, authenticity or a common profile in the current commercial beer market.

 The alcohol by volume is shows the amount of alcohol this style of beer should have.

 The International Bittering Units (IBU) scale is used to approximately quantify the actual (not perceived) bitterness of beer.